ohhsodead/arisen-studio/README.md

 <h1 align="left">ModioX</h1>

 An open source desktop application designed to easily browse through a regularly updated library of game mods, homebrew, themes and more for the PlayStation 3.
-Populated by myself, few friends and awesome contributors, meaning they have been teated and verified to work.
-It also utilizes the ftp client, which allows for being able to install and uninstall modded files directly to games using a set of installation paths which are included with all mods, without the need for digging up old threads or using file managers - this aims to do everything for you.
+A collection that is populated by myself, few friends and awesome contributors, meaning they have all been teated and verified to work.
+It also utilizes the ftp client to install and uninstall modded files directly to games using a set of installation paths that are included with all mods.
+Without the need for digging up old threads or using file managers - this aims to do everything for you.

 ![ModioX](https://github.com/ohhsoash/ModioX/blob/master/Screenshots/Screenshot1.png?raw=true)